-Flaw inspections represent the daily lives of Quality Assurance (QA) and Quality Control (QC) professionals, who work with flaw detectors every day for detailed and accurate checks.
+Flaw inspections represent the daily lives of Quality Assurance (QA) and Quality Control (QC) professionals, who work with flaw detectors every day in order to perform accurate inspections.

 When trying to detect defects, the inspector usually focuses on finding alterations or irregularities on the sample tested.

-Speaking about metal parts inspections, common flaw inspections look for discontinuities on the material structure.
+When talking about metal part inspections, common flaw inspectors look for irregularities on the material structure.

-Such discontinuities may or may not affect the usability of the product, depending on the results of defect evaluation and the criteria established for product acceptability.
+Such irregularaties may or may not affect the usability of the product, depending on the results of the evaluation and the criteria established for product acceptability.

 What types of defects can be detected by performing flaw inspections?

-The most common and relevant defects that can be detected by a flaw inspection are superficial or deep cracks, porosity on the surface and material crystallizations.
+The most common and relevant defects that can be detected by a flaw inspections can be superficial or deep cracks, porosity on the surface and material crystallizations.

 Any of these defects can be found alone or in combination on the same inspected part, which is why flaw inspections are important for quality assurance and quality control.

 What are the causes of the defects found with flaw inspections?

 The defects described above can have different causes.